franciscojavierarceo/franciscojavierarceo.github.io/content/posts/data-science-and-fintech/data-science-and-fintech.md

 ---
-title: 'Data Science and FinTech'
+title: 'Data Science and Fintech'
-description: How Data Science Scaled the FinTech Revolution
+description: How Data Science Scaled the Fintech Revolution
 date: 2021-01-22
 ---